wesen/geppetto/ttmp/2025-05-02/02-how-to-add-thinking-support-in-geppetto.md

     *   [crewAI Bug (Thinking Block Preservation)](https://github.com/crewAIInc/crewAI/issues/2323) - Illustrates the importance of multi-turn state.

 ---
 *This document consolidates planning notes and incorporates details from the Geppetto codebase (`pkg/events/`, `pkg/steps/ai/settings/`).
-Refer to the specific files mentioned for the most up-to-date implementation details.*
+Refer to the specific files mentioned for the most up-to-date implementation details.
+Progress as of May 2025.*